Eye Highlights In Animation

 Eye Highlights in 3D

-The issue is that in order to more carefully place the eye highlights to a pleasing spot in the eye, you'd have to change the main lighting in the scene.
+In the ideal world, you achieve an eye highlight in 3d by making your eyes reflective, and then placing a light pointed at the eyes to produce the highlight.
+But this does limit you potentially, since to place the eye highlights to a pleasing spot in the eye, you may have to change the main lighting in the scene.
 And this can be not only difficult, but could potentially ruin the lighting on other parts of the character or on the environment.
-So is there a way to have more control over eye highlight placement without having to move the rest of the scene lighting?
+So how do we control our eye highlight placement without having to move the rest of the scene lighting?

-For this, we take an old trick from live action films, and have a light source in your scene that only appears as specular reflections in the eyes.
+For this, we take an old trick from live action films, and have an additional light source in your scene that only appears as specular reflections in the eyes, and doesn't illuminate the scene otherwise.
 That way, no matter what the scene lighting is doing, you can always add that little highlight to the character's eyes to make them feel more alive.

 Software Agnostic Setup